jaepil/geometric-adam/README.md

+## 📝 Note on Writing Assistance

+Someone asked whether I used LLMs to write my research paper.
+To be clear: I did use LLMs to translate and polish my English writing, as I'm a non-native speaker.
+However, all the research ideas, experimental design, and analysis are my original work.

+If using language tools disqualifies research, then by that logic, we should reject any paper that used spell-checkers, grammar assistants, or benefited from native speaker proofreading.
+The scientific merit lies in the content, not in who helped polish the prose.

+---

 # Geometric Adam: Ray Tracing-Inspired Adaptive Optimization

 A new kind of optimization algorithm that applies ray tracing principles from computer graphics to neural network training, achieving unprecedented stability and performance improvements.